incredible-four/socialmedia-api/README.md

 # Description

 It's the backend system for our [social media app project](https://github.com/incredible-four/socialmedia-app).
-User can post a content and comment on other's posts.
-This REST API was developed using Golang and written based on Clean Architecture principles with Echo as web framework, GORM as ORM and MySQL as DBMS.
+User can post contents and comment on other's posts.
+This REST API was developed by using Golang and written based on Clean Architecture principles with Echo as web framework, GORM as ORM, MySQL as DBMS, etc.

 # ⚡Features
 - CRUD (Users, Contents, Comments)